Pandemic Payment Relief Program for Power

 Emergency funding is available to residential power customers who are having difficulty paying their electric bills or are at the point of disconnection.
 This pilot program for 2018 was made possible by an EcoSmart grant in partnership with the Mid-Ohio Regional Planning Commission and the Local Government Energy Partnership.
-Funding is still available (2019).
-Learn more and apply.
+Funding is still available (2021).
+Apply online or print the brochure and application (PDF to print & mail).

 - Funding is limited and provided on a